pauljoo28/Trauma/README.md

 This is a Trauma.
 A programming language that is meant to prototype the concepts of differential dataflow outlined in this paper: http://michaelisard.com/pubs/differentialdataflow.pdf.

+Some of the starting code was taken from pauljoo28/Imp

 OCaml 4.04 or higher required

 Set Up